Doreen Cronin

-Doreen Cronin (born 1966) is an American writer of children's books, including Click Clack Moo: Cows That Type, a very well-received picture book illustrated by Betsy Lewin.
+Doreen Cronin (born 1966) is an American writer of children's books, including Click Clack Moo: Cows That Type, a picture book illustrated by Betsy Lewin.

 Life

-Born in Queens, New York and growing up on Long Island, Cronin's first book was published by Simon & Schuster in 2000: Click, Clack, Moo: Cows That Type, a picture book that she wrote and Betsy Lewin illustrated.
-She completed law school and the book at around the same time.
+Cronin was born in Queens, New York City, and grew up on Long Island.
+Cronin's first book was published by Simon & Schuster in 2000: Click, Clack, Moo: Cows That Type, a picture book that she wrote and Betsy Lewin illustrated.
 Illustrator Lewin was a runner-up for the annual Caldecott Medal.

 Cronin lives in Brooklyn as of 2025 with her two children.